GDSC-RTU/personal-portfolio/README.md

 ## Personal Portfolio

-This repository contains the code of a personal portfolio website created by the core team members.
+This repository contains the code of a personal portfolio website created by the core team members of GDSC RTU.